coinvent/coinvent/architecture.md

 <!-- Adapted from http://ccg.doc.gold.ac.uk/research/coinvent/internal/?page_id=356 -->

 Collecting technical terms in use across the Coinvent project.
+Some of the terms marked as equivalent here do have different meanings in certain domains, but are used equivalently within the Coinvent space.

  - ABox = assertions about an individual — describes an instance.
 See TBox
  - ASP = Answer Set Programming, a class of automated reasoning systems for "hard" boolean satisifiability searches.
  - Base = A common shared starting theory.
- - Blend = Any theory created by merging two parent theories.
+ - Blend = Any theory created by merging two or more input theories.
 Might be a colimit (but needn't be).
  - Blendoid = a Theory created by blending
  - Cadence = sequence (progression) of chords which concludes a section of music.
 E.g. fifth to root, D, G in key of G.
  - Colimit = Pushout.
 A category-theory term which can be applied to blending.
 The least-specific specialisation which combines two theories with a common base.